Schools for Aspiring Dermatologist's Assistants: How to Choose

 Medical Assisting Associate's Degree

 Students in these 2-year programs complete general education and field-specific coursework.
-Clinic-focused classes include pathophysiology, phlebotomy biology, nutrition and anatomy.
-Administrative classes teach students medical ethics and laws, records management, transcription techniques and medical insurance basics.
+The program combines clinic-focused classes with more administrative-focused classes.
 Students also complete several internships and field experiences, which could be in dermatologists' offices.
+Possible courses include:

 Related to Schools for Aspiring Dermatologist's Assistants: How to Choose